travis-ci/docs-travis-ci-com/docs/user/database-setup.md

     $ DB=postgres [commands to run your tests]

-On Travis CI you want to create a matrix of 3 builds each having the `DB` variable exported with a different value, and for that you can use the "env" option:
+On Travis CI you want to create a matrix of three builds each having the `DB` variable exported with a different value, and for that you can use the "env" option:

     # .travis.yml
     env: